Lvnatic-T/Antithetic/readme.md

 - Lightbulb is a placeholder texture, I'll get sth better
 - Genesects Form Change is purely visual since Techno Blast doesn't change Typing
 - Arceus' Judgement doesn't change typing
+- If I make enough money through AllTheMegas & Rotom Appliances I'll hire someone to make the items have their buffs
+  - Cuz apparently that's way more complicated than I assumed

 # How to uninstall/revert back to ATM Ultimate's evolutions:
 - Delete Antithetic from `/mods`